 Are you a recreational biker looking for new trails to explore?
 Fort Wayne’s biking trails offer cyclists fun and fitness while exploring the city.

-With a network of more than 100 miles of multiuse trails and over 50,000 visitors a month in the summer, Fort Wayne’s growing trail system provides bikers with numerous choices for cycling along rivers and green spaces.
+With a network of more than 120 miles of multiuse trails, Fort Wayne’s growing trail system provides bikers with numerous choices for cycling along rivers and green spaces.

 Fort Wayne's Trail Network

 Although most of the Rivergreenway provides paved trails, a few sections of the trail are connected by roads and offer bikers the chance to ride through neighborhoods and on city streets.
 The Rivergreenway connects 15 city parks and offers bikers beautiful natural views of the city.
-Maintained by the Fort Wayne Parks Department and funded by the State of Indiana and the Land and Water Conservation fund, the Rivergreenway protects natural spaces within the city by offering cyclists safe transportation options while biking Fort Wayne.
+It also protects natural spaces within the city by offering cyclists safe transportation options while biking Fort Wayne.

 The Rivergreenway is open 6 AM to 11 PM.
 Check out the Rivergreenway trail map to plan your next cycling adventure.

-This 5.5 mile trail begins at Rockhill Park and ends at Lutheran Hospital.
-With beautiful views of Eagle Marsh Nature Preserve and scenic marshlands, the Towpath trail connects the Rivergreenway trail and the Aboite Trail for more riding options.
+This 5.5-mile trail begins at Rockhill Park, west of downtown, and ends at Lutheran Hospital.
+With beautiful views of Eagle Marsh Nature Preserve and scenic marshlands, the Towpath Trail connects the Rivergreenway trail and the Aboite Trail for more riding options.
+Towpath Trail Map

-The Aboite Trails provides 18 miles of trail access connecting the Towpath trail and leading to Indian Trails Park.
+The Aboite Trails provide 18 miles of trail access in southwest Fort Wayne, connecting the Towpath Trail and leading to Indian Trails Park.
 This hilly section of trail offers users the chance to bike past suburban neighborhoods and scenic fields on the city's southwest side.
+Aboite Trails Map

-This 1.65 mile loop is located at Salomon Park and is the heaviest used trail in the system, averaging 550 people a day.
-Located by the Parkview YMCA on the north side of Fort Wayne, the Solomon Park Loop connects to the Pufferbelly Trail on the east side of the park.
+This 1.65-mile loop is located at Salomon Farm Park and is the heaviest used trail in the system, averaging 550 people a day.
+Located by the Parkview YMCA on the north side of Fort Wayne, the Solomon Farm Loop connects to the Pufferbelly Trail on the east side of the park.
+Salomon Farm Loop Map

 Franke Park Trails

 Looking for dirt biking paths that offer a mountain biking experience?
 The Franke Park Trails are just for you.
-These challenging trails are designed for mountain biking, running or walking and present fitness enthusiasts with an off road experience in the heart of the city.
+These 10 challenging miles of single-track trails are designed for mountain biking, running, or walking and present fitness enthusiasts with an off-road experience in the heart of the city.
+Franke Park Trails Map

 With all these biking trails available for free, there is no excuse not to enjoy a scenic bike ride in Fort Wayne.
 Plus, plans are underway to expand the trail system so that even more people can bike the trails.